 We do everything we can to create a print rich environment and contagious enthusiasm for reading!
 We use a combination of authentic chapter books, nonfiction digital texts, and Journeys literacy program for our literacy instruction.
-Students will also have independent and partner reading time every day with an impressive classroom library full of new, high-interest books, as well as access to non-fiction blogs and digital texts online.
+Students will also have self-selected reading time every day with an impressive classroom library full of new, high-interest books, as well as access to non-fiction blogs and digital texts online.

-We use both whole group lessons and the Daily 5 rotation stations for literacy instruction.
+I use both whole group lessons and the Daily 5 rotation stations for literacy instruction.
 In the Daily 5 rotations students choose a variety of literacy centers to work at (Read to Self, Read to a Partner/ Listen to reading, Word Work, and Work on Writing.)
-While students work at centers, teachers are able to meet with small groups or individual students to give direct instruction on a variety of writing, reading, and spelling strategies based on each student's unique needs.
+While students work at centers, I am able to meet with small groups or individual students to give direct instruction on a variety of writing, reading, and spelling strategies based on each student's unique needs.

 For writing instruction we use the 6 (+1) Traits Model.
 Students' writing projects will focus on one of the 6 (+1) Traits (Ideas, organization, voice, word choice, sentence fluency, conventions, or presentation.)
 Each writing project will use the text we are reading as a model (either of the genre or author's skill.)
 For each writing project students will have a rubric that tells them exactly what skills will be focused on and graded.
 They will also have frequent opportunities to revise, publish, and share their final drafts with small groups or the class.
 Presenting their final drafts allows students to learn from one another, inspires ideas for their own writing, gives them opportunities to practice their presentation skills, all while receiving positive feedback on their writing.